rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    dimensions.
 There are other [threat models][threatmodel] worth considering, but we won't talk about them much here.

-I won't make a case for why these are good assumptions here, but would be happy to chat about them in the comments.
+I won't make a case for why these are good assumptions here beyond what I've already said, but would be happy to chat in the comments.

 We'll also mostly pretend AIs will be deep neural networks trained with SGD, but I wouldn't be surprised if this post generalizes.